Probate Q&A Series

 1. Settlement Funds Become Estate Assets

-Once the wrongful death claim resolves, the settlement check is payable to the estate.
+Once the wrongful death claim resolves, the settlement check is typically payable to the personal representative.
 The personal representative deposits it into the estate account.
-This money must first cover funeral expenses, medical bills, administration costs, and any valid creditor claims before beneficiaries receive their share.
+This money must first cover burial expenses, hospital and medical expenses incident to the injury resulting in death, compensation for the decedent’s pain and suffering, and reasonable attorneys’ fees and costs, with the remaining proceeds distributed to the persons entitled under the Intestate Succession Act and generally not subject to the decedent’s general creditor claims.

 2. Attorney Fee Arrangements

 Most wrongful death lawyers work on a contingency-fee basis.
 Under Rule 1.5 of the North Carolina Rules of Professional Conduct, contingency fees must be reasonable and clearly disclosed in a written retainer agreement.
-When the estate recovers funds, the attorney files a request with the clerk of superior court to approve the fee as an estate expense.
-The court reviews the reasonableness of the percentage charged and ensures beneficiaries will still receive their lawful shares.
+When the estate recovers funds, the attorney may seek approval from the clerk of superior court for payment of the fee from the recovery.
+The court reviews the reasonableness of the fee and ensures the proceeds are distributed according to law.

 3. Probate or Small Estate Procedures